Alabama employers hope to improve staff shortages through job fair - NewsBreak

 Alabama employers hope to improve staff shortages through job fair

-SELMA, Ala. ( WIAT ) — Employers at Wallace Community College in Selma say they’ve been struggling to hire lately but hope job fair events like the one hosted Thursday will help turn that around.
+SELMA, Ala. — Employers at Wallace Community College in Selma say they’ve been struggling to hire lately but hope job fair events like the one hosted Thursday will help turn that around.

 Roughly 80 employers across 15 industries came out to recruit, including the Alabama Department of Youth Services.
 Personnel Assistant Byron Jackson says they have at least 20 openings.